cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ```

 then all addresses in the heap would be reallocated. `$targetx` would be stored in memory cell 61, rather than `$flag`.
-To fix this issue, you can either reset your heap to all zeroes on startup, or destroy and re-create your Memory
+To fix this issue, you can either reset your heap to all zeroes on startup, or destroy and re-create your memory
-Cell/Memory Bank.
+cell/memory bank.

 ## Stack

 When using recursive functions, some of their local variables and parameters may have to be stored on a stack.
 As Mindustry Logic doesn't provide a built-in stack, external memory is used instead.
 This places the same limitations
-on local variables and parameters of recursive functions as on arrays and external variables (that is, only numeric values are supported).
+on local variables and parameters of recursive functions as on arrays and external variables (that is, only numeric
+values are supported).

 Stack needs to be allocated similarly to heap: